HenryCH-Yeung/us-tree-detection/README.md

 ### Acknowledgments ###

-This project was funded by CAL FIRE (award number: 8GB18415) the US Forest Service (award number: 21-CS-11052021-201), and an incubation grant from the Data Science Strategic Research Initiative at California Polytechnic State University.
+This project was funded by the NASA Coastal Resilience grant (award number: 80NSSC23K0127).
+The research was also supported by the research grant from Department of Environmental Sciences and the support from the School of Data Science Capstone project at the University of Virginia.
+We give special thanks to Thomas Lever, Mahin Ganesan, Nicholas Miller, and Brendan Jalali for their contribution in modifying and testing the network in the early-stage.